hynek/doc2dash/docs/extending.md

-# Writing Custom Parsers
+# Writing Custom Parser Plugins

-A *doc2dash* parser has three jobs:
+A *doc2dash* parser plugin has three jobs:

 1. Detect whether it can parse a directory.
 2. Parse a directory and tell *doc2dash* about all entries that it wants indexed.
 3. Patch files such that *Dash.app* can [generate per-file tables of contents](https://kapeli.com/docsets#tableofcontents).

-For that is must implement the `Parser` protocol:
+For that, it must implement the `Parser` protocol:

 ## `Parser`